 IMSD is a student development program for institutions with research-intensive environments.
-The goal of the program is to increase the number of students from underrepresented groups in biomedical and behavioral research who complete Ph.D. degrees in these fields.
-The program offers an opportunity to develop new or expand existing effective academic developmental programs, including student research internships, in order to prepare students from underrepresented groups for competitive research careers and leadership positions in the biomedical or behavioral sciences.
+The goal of the program is to increase the number of students from underrepresented groups in biomedical research who complete Ph.D. degrees in these fields.
+The program offers an opportunity to develop new or expand existing effective academic developmental programs, including student research internships, in order to prepare students from underrepresented groups for competitive research careers and leadership positions in the biomedical sciences.

 IMSD grants are institutional awards.
 Applications may be submitted by domestic public/state institutions of higher education, and private institutions of higher education that have a significant number of mentors with NIH or other extramural research support.
-The institution must award the baccalaureate and/or doctoral degree in the biomedical or behavioral sciences with a significant number of full-time matriculated students from groups underrepresented in these fields.
+The institution must award the baccalaureate and/or doctoral degree in the biomedical sciences with a significant number of full-time matriculated students from groups underrepresented in these fields.

 NIH Research Performance Progress Report (RPPR)

 R25 Grants Receive Up to $3,000 for Evaluation Support per Project Period: Answers to Frequently Asked Questions and Slides [PDF, 500KB]